DIY PSP Car Stereo

 Next Gen has compiled a list of the top 50 game journalists.
 I am outraged and deeply insulted to have been left off of this list.
 Of the 10 friends I’ve shown this site to, I guarantee at least half would believe English is my native language.
 My Shakespearean use of the words “douche bag” calls out to be recognized and honored by not just pathetic gamers, but by the entirety of media and Western Civilization.

 I take shelter in knowing the list is a mere popularity contest.
 My posts of “fuck sony u suk” on various message boards may be popular, but those are done under the pseudonym gangstagama69, not my proper journalist name jay.
-Had Next Gen’s list focused solely on mind blowing awesomeness, there is no doubt losers like Adam and Morgan from that shitty review show would not be included. → Ask not for whom the game plays, it plays for thee.
+Had Next Gen’s list focused solely on mind blowing awesomeness, there is no doubt losers like Adam and Morgan from that shitty review show would not be included.
+Instead, I would be listed twice in their place.

 Burning Crusade: Not just for killing Muslims and Jews anymore!